 Vitamin A and Vitamin C are particularly strong in pears that you feed to your dog, and it won’t take long after first feeding pears to your pet for you to notice altogether brighter eyes, a spring in the step and a healthy, shiny coat.

-Fibre is especially strong in the skin and very outermost flesh of a pear, so leave the peel on these fruits when cutting them up to feed your dog if you want the best advantages to be felt.
+Fiber is especially strong in the skin and very outermost flesh of a pear, so leave the peel on these fruits when cutting them up to feed your dog if you want the best advantages to be felt.

-Remember, a little goes a long way when it comes to feeding your dogs fruit.
+Remember, a little goes a long way when it comes to feeding your dog fruit.
 Their internal systems are sensitive enough that they can get a lot of benefits from what to we human beings seems a very small amount of pear or other fruits.

 In fact, there is natural sugar in both pears and other fruits – bananas and strawberries especially – that is high enough to be a genuine risk of weight gain and diabetes in dogs if they chow down on fruits too much.